 I hope we all agree that our future will be highly data-driven.
 In today’s connected and digitally transformed the world, data collected from several sources can help an organization to foresee its future and make informed decisions to perform better.
-Businesses, enterprises, government agencies, and other organizations which realized this, is already on its pursuit to tap the different data flows and extract value from it.
+Businesses, enterprises, government agencies, and other organizations which realized this, is already on its pursuit to tap the different data flows and extract value from it through big data ingestion tools.

 So far, businesses and other organizations have been using traditional methods such as simple statistics, trial & error, improvisations, etc to manage several aspects of their operations.
 For example, introducing a new product offer, hiring a new employee, resource management, etc involves a series of brute force and trial & errors before the company decides on what is the best for them.
 This is evidently time-consuming as well as it doesn’t assure any guaranteed results.
 However, the advancements in machine learning, big data analytics are changing the game here.
 New tools and technologies can enable businesses to make informed decisions by leveraging the intelligent insights generated from the data available to them.